-Chester County, like every county across the United States, is experiencing unprecedented challenges in providing mental health services for the children who need it most.
+Chester County, like every county across the United States, is experiencing unprecedented challenges in providing mental health services for the children that need it most.
 Post Covid-19 we have seen these struggles magnified with a spike in emergency room visits for children experiencing mental health crises.
 There is a tremendous need for early interventions and support that is accessible to all, regardless of the ability to pay.
-Each session costs ACL approximately \$75 each and therefore, a grant in the amount of \$7,500 would provide 100 mental health treatment sessions to children as they seek to heal from abuse, trauma, or neglect and regain positive momentum in their lives.
+A capacity-building grant will assist ACL in fundraising more, and in turn, offering more services to the children in Chester County that need it most.